 This Recommendation gives reference models of antennas used in the FS and in the mobile service.
 It gives peak and average sidelobes of omnidirectional and sectoral antennas in the frequency range 400 MHz to about 70 GHz, as well as of low gain directional antennas in the frequency range 1 GHz to about 3 GHz, to be used in sharing studies in the relevant frequency range.

+[Note: Placeholder for FS deployment information which should be developed in WP5C, possibly using F.2086.]

-WP 5C requests to be kept informed on the progress of the studies under WRC-27 agenda item 1.13 and will provide to WP 4C any relevant updated information, before 31 December 2024 deadline, for studies under this WRC-27 agenda item.
+WP 5C requests to be kept informed on the progress of discussions of candidate bands and studies under WRC-27 agenda item 1.13 and will provide to WP 4C any relevant updated information, before 31 December 2024 deadline, for studies under this WRC-27 agenda item.

-Status: For information and action, as appropriate
+Status: For action.

 Contact: TBD E-mail: TBD